Susan Haack: Philosophical work

 Haack's major contribution to philosophy, in the 1993 book Evidence and Inquiry is her epistemological theory called foundherentism, which is her attempt to avoid the logical problems of both pure foundationalism (which is susceptible to infinite regress) and pure coherentism (which is susceptible to circularity).
-She illustrates this idea with the metaphor of the crossword puzzle.
-A highly simplified version of this proceeds as follows: Finding an answer using a clue is analogous to a foundational source (grounded in empirical evidence).
+She illustrated this idea with the metaphor of the crossword puzzle.
+A highly simplified version of these proceeds as follows: Finding an answer using a clue is analogous to a foundational source (grounded in empirical evidence).
 Making sure that the interlocking words are mutually sensible is analogous to justification through coherence.
 Both are necessary components in the justification of knowledge.

-Haack has been a fierce critic of Richard Rorty.
+Haack was a fierce critic of Richard Rorty.
 She wrote a play, We Pragmatists ...: Peirce and Rorty in Conversation, consisting entirely of quotes from both philosophers.
 She performed the role of Peirce.
 Haack published a vigorous essay in the New Criterion, taking strong exception to many of Rorty's views, especially his claim to be a sort of pragmatist.

 In Manifesto of a Passionate Moderate, Haack is highly critical of the view that there is a specifically female perspective on logic and scientific truth and is critical of feminist epistemology.
 She holds that many feminist critiques of science and philosophy are excessively concerned with political correctness.